Azure/autorest.az/README.md

             parameter: identityType
         default-value: SystemAssigned
 ```
-This is useful when CLI has some special handling logic for parameters like SKU tier. it doesn't want customer to pass this value and in such case, you can give SKU tier a default value and then hide it.
+This is useful when Azure CLI wants to do some special handling for parameters like SKU tier as it doesn't want customer to pass SKU tier directly.
+Use customization to provide a default value and hide it.
 #### add alias for a parameter
 It's quite common that in Azure CLI a parameter can have one or more aliases.
 ```